It's easy to apply and enroll at Herkimer College.

 Fill out our free online application.

-Request your high school to mail your official, sealed transcripts, including SAT/ACT scores, if applicable, to Herkimer College's Admissions Office.
+Request your high school mail your official, signed and sealed transcripts to Herkimer College's Admissions Office.
 GED/TASC recipients must submit their certificate with test scores issued by their state Department of Education.
 This information is required in order to make an admissions decision.
 Processing may take up to two weeks upon receipt of all required documentation.

 Transfer Students (Admission with Advanced Standing):